Hoonydony/memopad_qt/README.md

 - macOS (this project is currently built for macOS)

 1. Clone the repository:

 git clone https://github.com/Hoonydony/memopadqt.git cd memopadqt

+3. Create a build directory and configure CMake:

+mkdir build
-2. Create a build directory and configure CMake: mkdir build cmake -S . -B build -DCMAKE_PREFIX_PATH=/path/to/Qt/6.8.2/macos -DCMAKE_BUILD_TYPE=Release
+cmake -S . -B build -DCMAKE_PREFIX_PATH=/path/to/Qt/6.8.2/macos -DCMAKE_BUILD_TYPE=Release

-3. Build the Project:
+5. Build the Project:

 cmake --build build

-4. Create a distributable bundle: cd build
+7. Create a distributable bundle:

+cd build
-/path/to/Qt/6.8.2/macos/bin/macdeployqt Look_at_me.app -dmg
+/path/to/Qt/6.8.2/macos/bin/macdeployqt Look_at_me.app -dmg //the actual directory where you install Qt

-5. Open the generated Look_at_me.app from the build directory.
+9. Open the generated Look_at_me.app from the build directory.